HX7247/testing/README.md

 The unit test `line_unit_test.py` generates a small test CSV and asserts the fitted slope/intercept are close to the true values.
 Tolerances used in the test are:
 - slope (m): delta=0.2
 - intercept (b): delta=0.5

-Adjust noise or tolerances in tests if you change the data generation parameters.

 ## Notes
 - The random seed in `generate_synthetic_data` is fixed for reproducibility.